-The deemed loan, loans and advances to banks and receivables, which were previously classified as 'loans and receivables' are held to collect contractual cash flows and give rise to cash flows representing solely payments of principal and interest.
+The deemed loan and receivables, which were previously classified as 'loans and receivables' are held to collect contractual cash flows and give rise to cash flows representing solely payments of principal and interest.
 These are now classified as amortised cost.
 There has not been a change to the measurement of these assets on adoption of IFRS 9.